ApexFarm/WELLogger/README.md

 | Feature Name   | **Optional**.
 Feature name could be a short functional description, a class name, or the artchitecture layer etc. |
 | Modifier       | **Optional**.
 Supplement to the feature name.                |

-However, a good namespace pattern can always be invented to suit your project needs. `module_name:class_name` might not be a good alternative, but it is useful and straightforward in some circumstances.
+However, new good namespace pattern can always be invented to suit your project needs. `module_name:class_name` might not be a good alternative, but it is useful and straightforward in some circumstances.

 #### Module Logging Levels
-Use  `WELLogSetting__mdt` custom metadata type to control Module logging levels.
+Use  `WELLogSetting__mdt` custom metadata type to control logging levels for each module.
 There are two built-in modules `main` and `default`.
+Their usage has been explained in the above section.

 ![settings.png](doc/settings.png)